Parish of Berkswich - God's love in Community

 Rejoicing in the presence of the Risen Christ, let us pray to the Father in faith and trust:

-your kingdom come, your will be done, on earth as in heaven.
-Give us today our daily bread.
-Forgive us our sins as we forgive those who sin against us.
-Lead us not into temptation but deliver us from evil.
-For the kingdom, the power, and the glory are yours
+Our Father, who art in heaven, hallowed be thy name; thy kingdom come; thy will be done; on earth as it is in heaven.
+Give us this day our daily bread.
+And forgive us our trespasses, as we forgive those who trespass against us.
+And lead us not into temptation; but deliver us from evil.
+For thine is the kingdom, the power and the glory, for ever and ever.
+Amen.

 Breaking of the bread